alusov/testsubmod/README.md

 # testsubmod
-# It is submodule test
+# It is submodule test!!!